mbruzek/check-spectre-meltdown-ansible/README.md

 ```

 ### check_spectre_meltdown_status.yml
-Use this playbook to check the flags for the 3 system settings.
+Use this playbook to check the flags for the system settings.
 ```
 ansible-playbook -i hosts check_spectre_meltdown_status.yml
 ```

 ### set_spectre_meltdown_flags.yml
-Use this playbook to set the three flags for the spectre meltdown protection.
+Use this playbook to set the flags for the spectre meltdown protection.

 ```
 ansible-playbook -i hosts set_spectre_meltdown_flags.yml